- Dust accumulation inside a TV can cause overheating, lower picture resolution, and muffled sound, potentially decreasing the unit’s lifespan.

 Dust can accumulate both on top of and beneath the screen.

-This creates a thin film of muck atop of screen, blurring the picture.
+This creates a thin film of muck atop the screen, blurring the picture.
 You may notice that your once 4K TV is beginning to look closer to HD.

 Dust beneath the screen may significantly decrease your TV’s resale value since it’s extremely difficult to clean and may reduce the TV’s image quality and resolution, making the screen look permanently blurry.